Skip to content

 treatment: data_only

-The agent still reads the README; the malicious instruction lands in context and is processed as data.
-Shell execution requires explicit confirmation; egress to attacker domains is blocked at the harness, not by the model.
-The mental-model shift is now architecturally enforced — the developer no longer needs to remember to be paranoid.
+The agent still reads the README, and the malicious instruction still lands in context.
+The agent treats it as data.
+Shell execution now needs explicit confirmation, and the harness blocks egress to attacker domains rather than relying on the model.
+The architecture enforces the mental-model shift, so the developer no longer needs to remember to be paranoid.

-- The anti-pattern is a mental model, not a missing control: developers reason about external artefacts as data when the agent processes them as instructions
+• The anti-pattern is a mental model, not a missing control: developers reason about external artifacts as data when the agent reads them as instructions

-- Empirical attack success rates (84% on Copilot/Cursor; >85% adaptive across 78 studies) show this is structural, not edge-case
+• Measured attack success rates (84% on Copilot and Cursor; over 85% for adaptive attacks across 78 studies) show this is structural, not an edge case

-- The medium is irrelevant — README, package metadata, MCP server response, fetched page all enter the same context window as the user prompt
+• The medium does not matter: a README, package metadata, an MCP server response, and a fetched page all enter the same context window as the user prompt

-- Selective hardening is defensible only when the agent has no egress and no write tools, or when defence-in-depth is already deployed
+• Selective hardening is defensible only when the agent has no egress and no write tools, or when defense-in-depth is already deployed

-- Architectural enforcement at the read boundary beats instruction-based defenses; the lethal trifecta is the correct frame for which legs to remove
+• Architectural enforcement at the read boundary beats instruction-based defenses; the lethal trifecta is the right frame for which legs to remove